ucb-ist-drupal/ucberkeley_cas-7/README.txt

 validation error on the email field since it is the email that is already in use by User 1.
 To fix this, change the User 1 email.

+Q. I created a new role and I noticed that newly added CAS users were automatically being assigned to this role.

+A. Prior to 7.x-1.3-beta2, if you created a new role after installing ucb_cas newly added users were automatically assigned the new role in some situations.
+Take a look at /admin/config/people/cas > User Accounts and ensure that the correct roles are selected there.
+If you find incorrect roles selected, just unselect them.
+This problem in the installer has been fixed.

 AUTHORS
 -------